-Q: Is there background information available on the purpose and scope of this new state law (Act 15)?
+Q: Is there background information available on the purpose and scope of this state law (Act 15)?

 A: Yes, the council’s website has information available via the following links: